 Operating policies

 The DA may also need to establish a range of policies to guide the operation of its seed potato certification service.
 Policies specify what an organisation does in certain circumstances.
 These policies help to ensure there is consistency of decision making.
-Policies are usually developed at a high level by a governing Board, committee, or other advisory structure.
+Policies are usually developed at a high level by a governing board, committee, or other advisory structure.

 For example, a policy on confidentiality of information would make clear the circumstances under which information collected by the service would be made public.
 Lists of registrations, results of inspections, or areas planted may be considered to be commercially sensitive.
 The policy will guide managers, inspectors and administrators on what information they may or may not release.